mrvautin/bootstrapDatepickr/README.md

 </script>
 ```

 A list of date format characters is listed below.
 Note: You can use punctuation to format your date to your liking.
-Eg: Saturday, 1st of April 2005 would be `
+Eg: Saturday, 1st of April 2005 would be `l, do of F Y`

 |Character|Description|Example|
 |--- |--- |--- |